 The trivia items below may give away important plot points.

 In the official "Masters of the Universe" comic book adaptation, an alternate ending is used that was written for the movie but never filmed.
-In the comic, after the final battle between He-Man and Skeletor, Man-At-Arms comes from the depths of Castle Grayskull carrying a NASA and US flag.
+In the comic, after the final battle between He-Man and Skeletor, Man-At-Arms comes from the depths of Castle Grayskull carrying a NASA and United States flag.
 The NASA flag has "Starfinder 5.
 July 10, 2221" written on it, revealing that the first humans on Eternia were actually from a future American space mission.

 The Snakemen and She-Ra were in early drafts for "Masters of the Universe".
 William Stout was able to get Gary Goddard to approve his redesigned She-Ra costume, which was a futuristic white and gold suit consisting of a gold crown, a long sleeved top that revealed She-Ra's cleavage and midriff, a gold chain-mail skirt and knee-high boots.
 However, the Snakemen and She-Ra were cut out due to the film's limited budget.